jouni-kantola/learning-wpo/README.md

 1. Run runtime performance audits in incognito mode, to not be affected by browser extensions
 1. Simulate a slow CPU to clearly detect bottlenecks
+1. Open FPS meter and check % of frames successfully rendered
 1. Run audit and looks for red lines in the FPS chart.
 Compare below.

 Bad, CPU fully occupied: ![image](https://user-images.githubusercontent.com/2670127/111128283-01a21780-8575-11eb-987c-bf2d272cdac9.png)